Axzanaeb/raquel-website/ADMIN-GUIDE.md

 ## Lesson Registrations
 - Go to `/admin/registrations/` while logged in.
 - Use filter box to narrow by lesson slug (filename without extension).
-- Export: Copy table into a spreadsheet manually (future automation optional).
+- Export: Copy table into a spreadsheet manually (future automation optional) or use the CSV export endpoint.

 ## Image Guidelines
 - Upload JPG or PNG.
 Recommended widths: 1600px max.
 System auto-generates optimized formats.